Mixed Hodge structures and formality of symmetric monoidal functors: Logarithmic de Rham currents

-In this section, we construct a lax monoidal functor such that its composition with the forgetful functor $\iMHC_\Q\lra \ich(\Q)$ is naturally weakly equivalent to $S_*(-,\Q)$ as a lax symmetric monoidal functor.
+In this section, we construct a lax symmetric monoidal functor such that its composition with the forgetful functor $\iMHC_\Q\lra \ich(\Q)$ is naturally weakly equivalent to $S_*(-,\Q)$ as a lax symmetric monoidal functor.

-Let $X$ be a smooth projective complex scheme and $j:U\hookrightarrow X$ an open subscheme such that $D:=X-U$ is a normal crossings divisor.
+We will adapt Navarro-Aznar's construction of mixed Hodge diagrams \cite{Na}.
+Let $X$ be a smooth projective complex variety and $j:U\hookrightarrow X$ an open subvariety such that $D:=X-U$ is a normal crossing divisor.
 Denote by $\Aa^*_X$ the analytic de Rham complex of the underlying real analytic variety of $X$ and let $\Aa^*_X(\log D)$ denote the subsheaf of $j_*\Aa^*_U$ of logarithmic forms in $D$.
+Note that in Deligne's approach to mixed Hodge theory, the sheaf $\Omega_X^*(\log D)$ of holomorphic forms on $X$ with logarithmic poles along $D$ is used instead.
+As explained in 8.5 of \cite{Na}, the main advantage to consider analytic forms is the natural real structure obtained, together with a decomposition of the form

-This sheaf may be naturally endowed with weight and Hodge filtrations $W$ and $F$ (see 8.6 of \cite{Na}).
-Furthermore, Proposition 8.4 of loc. cit. gives a string of quasi-isomorphisms of sheaves of filtered cdga's:
+Also, there is an inclusion $\Omega_X^*(\log D)\hookrightarrow \Aa^*_X(\log D)\otimes\C$ which is a quasi-isomorphism and $\Aa^*_X(\log D)$ may be naturally endowed with a multiplicative weight filtration $W$ (see 8.3 of \cite{Na}).
+Proposition 8.4 of loc. cit. gives a string of quasi-isomorphisms of sheaves of filtered cdga's over $\R$: